 I’m honestly just very over this convention – it’s an excuse for me to visit Sam and everyone else.
 If C4 can’t resolve its issues, if it doesn’t get bought by Fan Expo or Wizards of the Coast, there are plenty of other shows dedicated to creating a community who could fill the vacuum:

-Prairie Comics Festival – organized by a committee that includes Sam as well as Hope Nicholson.
+Prairie Comics Festival – organized by a committee.
 It’s not only free to attend, but the tables are free for the artists.

 FanQuest just started last year – just met the organizer Dan the other day, and he seems dedicated to putting on a good show.
 I’ll be watching that show with interest.